fmoralesh/mosaic-cv/README.md

 # mosaic-generation
 Monocular video based Mosaic Generation System for mobile robots implemented in OpenCV 3.2.
+At the moment is only implemented a performance comparison module of four feature extractors (Sift, Surf, Orb and Kaze).

 ## Requirements
 - *OpenCV 3.0+*